Restoration of stream system

 European Water Framework Directive (WFD)

-In Europe, agreements have been made about clean and healthy water.
-These agreements are laid down in the Water Framework Directive (WFD).
+In Europe, agreements have been reached about clean and healthy water.
+These agreements are set out in the Water Framework Directive (WFD).
 The aim is to improve the quality of streams, ditches, and other waterways.

 Groningen is one of the few provinces where streams flow into the sea.
-Waters such as the Reitdiep with all its upper reaches (Peizerdiep, Eelderdiep, Dwarsdiep) are crucial for migratory fish such as sea trout, eel, ide, and stickleback—which in turn are an important food source for Wadden Sea birds.
+Waters such as the Reitdiep with all its upper courses (Peizerdiep, Eelderdiep, Dwarsdiep) are crucial to migratory fish such as sea trout, eel, ide, and stickleback—which in turn are an important food source for Wadden Sea birds.

-That is why measures are being taken throughout the entire route, from the Wadden Sea and Lauwersmeer to the upper reaches of the streams, to ensure ecological restoration.
+So, along the entire route, from the Wadden Sea and lake Lauwersmeer to the upper courses of the streams, measures are being taken to ensure ecological recovery.
 This also applies to the Runsloot and Stroetenloop.

-The aim of the Vissen voor Verbinding (Fish for Connection ) project is to improve connections so that migratory fish can migrate between the sea and the waters behind it.
+The aim of the project Vissen voor Verbinding (Fish for Connection) is to create a better connection, allowing migratory fish to travel between the sea and the inland waters.

-The water board ensures good water distribution, more plants and animals, cleaner water, and a landscape that is better able to withstand drought and heavy rainfall.
-In this way, we are making the area stronger for the future.
+The water authority ensures good water distribution, more plants and animals, cleaner water, and a landscape that is better able to withstand drought and heavy rainfall.
+This is how we are making the area stronger for the future.